 The Incentive Units will vest in five equal annual installments on each of the first five anniversaries of the closing date of the Merger, subject to the executive officer's continued employment or service.
 The Incentive Units (both vested and unvested) are subject to forfeiture (and recoupment of previously paid amounts, if any) if the executive officer's employment is terminated for "cause" or a failure to comply with specified restrictive covenants.
 Unvested Incentive Units are subject to forfeiture in the event of the executive officer's termination of employment or service, including resignation for any reason.
-In the event of the executive officer's termination of employment or service of his or her vested Incentive Units based on the then-prevailing valuation of the Company.
+In the event of the executive officer's termination of employment or service (other than for cause), the executive officer will be entitled to receive payment in respect of his or her vested Incentive Units based on the then-prevailing valuation of the Company.
 The Incentive Units also provide for accelerated vesting upon a sale of the Company by Brookfield Infrastructure.